 Notes: The dependent variables proxy waste generation or energy efficiency per unit of value added.
 All dependent variables are standardized within the 4-digit NACE code in which the firm resides.
 Electricity is the sum of firm level purchases from sector 35.1 ("Electric power generation, transmission and distribution").
 Gas purchases are purchases from sector 35.2 ("Manufacture of gas; distribution of gaseous fuels through mains").
 Waste purchases are purchases from sectors 38 ("Waste collection, treatment and disposal activities; materials recovery") and 39 ("Remediation activities and other waste management services").
 Wastewater purchases are purchases from sectors 36 ("Water collection, treatment and supply") and 37 ("Sewerage").
 We exclude firms that procure from organizations operative in sector 84.1 ("Administration of the State and the economic and social policy of the community").
-The latter are governmental organizations ("intercomunales") that often act as intermediaries for provision of electricity/gas/waste/wastewater but also telecommunications/mobility/etc. Results are for 2018.
+The latter are governmental organizations ("intercomunales") that often act as intermediaries for provision of electricity/gas/waste/wastewater but also non-environmental expenses such as telecommunications/mobility/etc. Results are for 2018.

 Process innovations as marketable products.
-The analysis in the body of the text assumes that process innovations are not marketed (but implemented) by the innovating firm.
-Previous work, such as Bena et al. (2021); Bena and Simintzi (2019), make a similar assumption.
-To verify the validity of this assumption, we can use the SBS survey which requires firms to report the share of their revenues related to their intellectual property (i.e. revenues from selling patented products and/or licensing).
+Following previous work, the analysis in the body of the text assumes that process innovations are not marketed (but implemented) by the innovating firm (Bena et al., 2021; Bena and Simintzi, 2019).
+To verify the validity of this assumption, we draw on the SBS survey which requires firms to report the share of their revenues related to their intellectual property (i.e. revenues from selling patented products and/or licensing).
 We find that 3% of the firms we classify as exclusively process innovators report such revenues, whereas 88% of the exclusively product innovators report positive revenues.
-To the extent the patenters also file non-green patents, this statistic is be distorted (because the SBS does not focus on revenues from CCMPT IP).
+To the extent the patenters also file non-green patents, this statistic is distorted (because the SBS does not focus on revenues from CCMPT Intellectual proprty).
 However such pattern does suggest our assumption is reasonable.